Stand Watie

-Early life in Georgia
+Early life

 Stand Watie was born on December 12, 1806, at Oothcaloga, Cherokee Nation (present-day Calhoun, Georgia), the son of Uwatie (Cherokee for "the ancient one", sometimes spelled Oowatie), a full-blood Cherokee, and Susanna Reese, daughter of a white father and Cherokee mother.
 He was named Degataga.
 According to one biography, this name means "standing firm" when translated to English.
 Watie's brothers were Gallagina, nicknamed "Buck" (who later took the name Elias Boudinot), and Thomas Watie.
 They were close to their paternal uncle Major Ridge, and his son John Ridge, both later leaders in the tribe.
 By 1827, their father David Uwatie had become a wealthy planter, who held African-American slaves as laborers.

 After Uwatie converted to Christianity with the Moravians, he took the name of David Uwatie; he and Susanna renamed Degataga as Isaac.
-In his life, Degataga preferred to use "Stand", a loose translation of his Cherokee name.
+Degataga preferred to use "Stand", a loose translation of his Cherokee name.
 Later, the family dropped the "U" from the spelling of their surname, using "Watie."
 Along with his two brothers and sisters, Watie learned to read and write English at the Moravian mission school in Spring Place, Cherokee Nation (now Georgia).

 Stand Watie occasionally helped write articles for the Cherokee Phoenix newspaper, for which his older brother Elias served as editor from 1828 to 1832.
 The first Native American newspaper, the Phoenix published articles in both Cherokee and English.

 Watie became involved in the dispute over Georgia's repressive anti-Indian laws.
 After gold was discovered on Cherokee lands in northern Georgia, thousands of white settlers encroached on Indian lands.
 There was continuing conflict, and Congress passed the 1830 Indian Removal Act, to relocate all Indians from the Southeast to lands west of the Mississippi River.
 In 1832, Georgia confiscated most of the Cherokee land, despite federal laws to protect Native Americans from state actions.
 The state sent militia to destroy the offices and press of the Cherokee Phoenix, which had published articles against Indian Removal.

 Believing that removal was inevitable, the Watie brothers favored securing Cherokee rights by treaty before relocating to Indian Territory.
 They were among the Treaty Party leaders who signed the 1835 Treaty of New Echota.
-The majority of the Cherokee opposed removal, and the Tribal Council and Chief John Ross, of the National Party, refused to ratify the treaty.